|

 cooking water.
 Retain the water for adding to dish later.
 Add the

-cooked Cannellini beans to the beef, bacon and tomato mixture in the
+cooked Cannellini beans to the beef, bacon, sausage and tomato mixture in the

 pan and carefully mix well together.
 Do not mash up the beans.
 Cook